 2. Add the tenderized chicken thighs to a gallon-sized zipper-top bag.

-3. Combine the soy sauce, brown sugar, pineapple juice, sesame oil, chopped garlic, and minced ginger in a bowl.
+4. Sugar dissolves: The brown sugar will dissolve into the marinade making it thick and rich as you whisk it together.
 Transfer the marinade to the bag with the chicken, mix the chicken around, press the air out of the bag and seal it.
 Refrigerate for at least 4 hours or overnight.

-4. When ready to cook, preheat your grill to medium and remove the chicken from the marinade and set it aside.
+5. When ready to cook, preheat your grill to medium and remove the chicken from the marinade and set it aside.

-5. Transfer the marinade to a medium saucepan and bring it to a simmer over low heat.
+6. Transfer the marinade to a medium saucepan and bring it to a simmer over low heat.
 Simmer the marinade for 5-10 minutes or until thick and glossy.

-6. Place the chicken on the grill and brush some of the reduced marinade over the top of the chicken and grill the chicken until it is cooked to 165-F. Do not put the brush back into the marinade if it has touched the raw chicken.
+7. Place the chicken on the grill and brush some of the reduced marinade over the top of the chicken and grill the chicken until it is cooked to 165-F. Do not put the brush back into the marinade if it has touched the raw chicken.

-7. Place the cooked chicken into a baking dish and drizzle the teriyaki sauce over the chicken.
+8. Place the cooked chicken into a baking dish and drizzle the teriyaki sauce over the chicken.
 Sprinkle with green onions and serve.

-• Don’t be shy with the garlic!
+• Garlic: Don’t be shy with the garlic!
 It seems like a lot, but the flavor mellows when it cooks.

 • To speed things up, add the ginger and garlic to a food processor and pulse it until it is finely chopped.

-Store any leftover Hawaiian Teriyaki Chicken in an airtight container in the fridge for 3-4 days.
+• Storage: Store any leftover Hawaiian Teriyaki Chicken in an airtight container in the fridge for 3-4 days.
 Pack any leftover marinade in a separate container.

-5 stars (6 reviews)
+5 stars (7 reviews)

 Leave a Review